gontract/gontract/README.md

 ## Design by Contract

-Bertrand Meyer has introduced the  "design by contract" (DbC) paradigm for object oriented programming (OOP) along with his language Eiffel.
+Bertrand Meyer has introduced the  "Design by Contract" (DbC) paradigm for object oriented programming (OOP) along with his programming language Eiffel.

 DbC consists  mainly of three concepts: